 Importing a VIL script starts with the keyword import.
 Multiple imports may be given in a VIL build file directly at the beginning of the script file.

 name (given in terms of a VIL identifier) refers to the name of the script to be imported.
 However, multiple scripts with identical names and versions may exist in a file system, in particular in hierarchical product lines.
 Thus, imports are determined according to the following hierarchical import convention, i.e., starting at the (file) location of the importing script (giving precedence to imports in the same file) the following locations are considered in the given sequence: The same directory, then contained directories (closest directories are preferred) and finally containing directories (also here closest directories are preferred).
 In addition, sibling folders of the folder containing the importing model and predecessor projects are considered.
 Similar to Java class paths, additional script paths may be considered in addition to the immediate file hierarchy.
-Since version 0.98, VIL can import VTL (two default parameters, target not set, created contents is ignored / discarded) and call functions defined there in order to increase reuse.
+The name may end with a * indicating a wildcard import of models with names that start with the prefix name until the *.
+VIL can import VTL (two default parameters, target not set, created contents is ignored / discarded) and call functions defined there in order to facilitate reuse.

 An optional restriction of the import in terms of an expression.
 This is indicated by the keyword with. followed by a parenthesis containing the restrictions.
 A restriction is stated using the implicit variable version denoting the version of the import an operation supported by the version type (==, >, <, >=, <=, see Section 3.4.6) and a version number.
 More complex constraints can be stated using Boolean operations.
 In case of multiple matching versions, the model with the highest version number is selected by default.